Mark van Bommel sacked by PSV

-Mark van Bommel has been sacked by PSV, with the club 10 points off the pace in the battle for the Eredivisie title.

-The former Netherlands midfielder, who had two spells at the Philips Stadion as a player, was named head coach at PSV in June 2018, replacing Phillip Cocu.
+The former Netherlands midfielder, who had two spells at the Philips Stadion as a player, was named manager at PSV in June 2018, replacing Phillip Cocu.

-PSV finished second in Van Bommel's maiden campaign in charge but have struggled in the Dutch top flight this term and a 3-1 loss at Feyenoord on Sunday proved the final straw.
+PSV finished second in Van Bommel's maiden campaign in charge but has struggled in the Dutch top flight this season and a 3-1 loss at Feyenoord proved the final straw.

 "The decline is too large and unworthy of PSV," general manager Toon Gerbrands told the club's official website.